robcarver17/pysystemtrade/docs/data.md

 To further hide the data, I use two kinds of additional interface which embed `dataBlob`s, one in backtesting and the other in production trading.
 For backtesting, data is accessed through the interface of `simData` objects (I discuss these [later](#simdata-objects)).
 These form part of the giant `System` objects that are used in backtesting ([as the `data` stage](backtesting.md#data)), and they provide the appropriate methods to get certain kinds of data which are needed for backtesting (some instrument configuration and cost data, spot FX, multiple, and adjusted prices).

-Finally in production I use the objects in the [`/sysproduction/data`](/sysproduction/data) module to act as [interfaces](#production-interface) between production code and data blobs, so that production code doesn't need to be too concerned about the exact implementation of the data storage.
+Finally, in production I use the objects in the [`/sysproduction/data`](/sysproduction/data) module to act as [interfaces](#production-interface) between production code and data blobs, so that production code doesn't need to be too concerned about the exact implementation of the data storage.
 These also include some business logic.

 The references to `arctic` in this document are because early versions of this project used [Arctic](https://github.com/manahl/arctic) for storing time series data instead of Parquet, now deprecated.
 There is more detail in the [backtesting guide](/docs/backtesting.md#arctic)